elasticio/elasticio.github.io/_getting-started/integration-component.md

 resource in the Petstore API is accessible through `POST` method.

 > **Note** A component developer is not required to cover 100% of the API in his/her component.
-Typically a developer would implement only those API resources that are required in the current integration project.
+Typically a developer would develop the required API resources in the current integration project.
 Indeed the coverage of the APIs in the built-in {{site.data.tenant.name}} platform components varies from component to component.

 ## Understanding component's interaction

-An component acts as a black box: its internals are hidden to an integrator.
+A component acts as a black box: its internals are hidden to an integrator.
-The component exposes the following details only:
+The component exposes the following details:

-* **How to authenticate**: what data does the component require in order to operate on integrator's behalf.
+*   **How to authenticate**: what data does the component require to operate on behalf of the integrator.
 Please read the details on [credentials](credential).
-* **Consumed input**: In order to operate properly a component needs some input data.
+*   **Consumed input**: To operate properly a component needs some input data.
 *   **Produced output**: For each incoming message a component typically produces an output message.

 The following diagram shows the `Add a new pet to the store` operation from the Petstore component.